FalveyDigitalScholarship/campus-map/README.md

 ## Repository Structure

 For developing and testing purposes, this repository's main directory has the structure of a Node.js application.
 However, the site itself doesn't require Node.js or any other server-side technology.
-It is implemented entirely in HTML + CSS + JavaScript, and should work when uploaded on a simple, static file-sharing server.
+It is implemented entirely in HTML, CSS, and JavaScript, and should work when uploaded on a simple, static file-sharing server.

 The entire site is contained in the "public" directory.
 The Node.js app runs a simple static file server on this directory, for testing purposes.
 For publishing, simply copy the contents of "public" into the appropriate directory in the server.